smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

 Enables the External Initiator feature.
-If disabled, `webhook` jobs may ONLY be initiated by a logged-in user.
+If disabled, `webhook` jobs can ONLY be initiated by a logged-in user.
 If enabled, `webhook` jobs can be initiated by a whitelisted external initiator.

 ### JOB_PIPELINE_MAX_RUN_DURATION

 - Default: `"10m"`

-JOB_PIPELINE_MAX_RUN_DURATION is the maximum time that a single job run may take.
+`JOB_PIPELINE_MAX_RUN_DURATION` is the maximum time that a single job run might take.
 If it takes longer, it will exit early and be marked errored.
 If set to zero, disables the time limit completely.

 ### JOB_PIPELINE_REAPER_INTERVAL

 - Default: `"1h"`

-In order to keep database size manageable, Chainlink will run a reaper that deletes completed job runs older than a certain threshold age.
-JOB_PIPELINE_REAPER_INTERVAL controls how often the job pipeline reaper will run.
+In order to keep database size manageable, Chainlink nodes will run a reaper that deletes completed job runs older than a certain threshold age. `JOB_PIPELINE_REAPER_INTERVAL` controls how often the job pipeline reaper will run.

 Set to `0` to disable the periodic reaper.